toannguyen3105/fiverr_immobilienscout24_scrape_data/README.md

 * You have installed the latest version of Python.
 * You are using a Windows, Linux or Mac OS machine.
+* You have installd Selenium IDE on Chrome/Firefox

 ## Installation